Updated by Kristin Vegh.

 5. Send smart emails.

-Email is still a top way to market your business.
-But, you’ll need to think through it first.
-The average office worker receives 121 emails per day!
+Email is still a great way to market your business.
+But you’ll need to think through how to make yours stand out in a customer’s inbox.

 To break through the clutter:

-• Build a list of prospective customers using low-cost email software, like Mailchimp ($10/month) or Constant Contact (starting at $20/month).
+- Build a list of prospective customers using low-cost email software.
 Make sure the people who download your content flow into this list.

 Stay in touch with email.